NativeScript/docs-v7/docs/core-concepts/events.md

 ## Working with Weak Events

-A weak event, as its name suggests, creates an weak reference to the listener object, which helps you release the listener object without removing the event listener pointer.
+A weak event, as its name suggests, creates a weak reference to the listener object, which helps you release the listener object without removing the event listener pointer.

 ### Adding a Weak Event Listener